Series: Four (1985)

 Airtight was first released as part of the fourth series (1985).
 He was also available in 1986 and was discontinued in 1987.

-Airtight came with a black air tube, a black weapon/rifle of some sort, a green backpack, and a black hose to attach the weapon to the backpack.
+Airtight came with black air hoses, a black sniffer, a green compressor pack, and a black hose to attach the weapon to the backpack.

 Birthplace: New Haven, Connecticut

 Primary Specialty: CBR (Chemical, Biological and Radiological Warfare)

 Secondary Specialty: Ordnance